Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Preliminaries on Design Requirements for Haptic Interaction

-The design of a haptic interface starts with defining its structural configuration, including the required Degrees of Freedom (DoF), mechanism type, and arrangement of links, joints, and actuators to deliver the desired motion and force feedback.
+The design of a mechanism for medical applications starts with the definition of its structural configuration, including the required Degrees of Freedom (DoF), mechanism type, and the arrangement of links, joints, and actuators to deliver the desired motion and force feedback.
 Over the years, developers have created haptic interfaces for many applications, from simple single-DoF devices to complex multi-DoF systems \cite{Hayward1996PerformanceInterfaces}.
-In general, increasing the number of DoF expands the device’s workspace compared to lower-DoF systems of similar size \cite{PhilipKortum2008HCIInterfaces}.
+In general, increasing the number of DoF can expand the device’s workspace compared to lower-DoF systems of similar size \cite{PhilipKortum2008HCIInterfaces}.
 The final choice of mechanism is also guided by the specific application and the part of the human body that interacts with the device, ensuring optimal comfort and control.
-Most haptic interfaces adopt parallel architectures such as Delta.3 (Force Dimension, Switzerland), the Omega.x (Force Dimension, Switzerland), and the Sigma.7 (Force Dimension, Switzerland) mechanisms \cite{ForceDelta.3}, \cite{ForceOmega.x}, \cite{ForceSigma.7}, Stewart platforms \cite{Le2022ApplicationRobot}, or Spherical Parallel Mechanisms (SPMs) \cite{Birglen2002SHaDeDevice}, \cite{Saafi2020ForwardValidation} because these designs provide high stiffness, low dynamic coupling, and precise motion transmission for both translational and rotational tasks.
+From a mechanical design perspective, parallel mechanisms are often preferred due to their high structural stiffness, low inertia, and favourable force transmission characteristics, which are critical for interaction tasks \cite{Xia2025AdvancesDesigns}.
+As a result, most mechanisms used in haptic and interaction systems adopt parallel architectures, such as Delta.3, Omega.x, and Sigma.7 (Force Dimension, Switzerland), \cite{ForceDelta.3, ForceOmega.x, ForceSigma.7}, as well as Stewart platforms \cite{Le2022ApplicationRobot}, or SPMs \cite{Birglen2002SHaDeDevice}, \cite{Saafi2020ForwardValidation}.
+These designs provide high stiffness, low dynamic coupling, and precise motion transmission for both translational and rotational tasks.